patckennedy/patckennedy/README.md

 My journey started in **IT support**, where I built strong skills in **debugging, troubleshooting, and cross-team communication**.
 After completing a **6-month Full-Stack Bootcamp**, I’ve been focused on building **scalable, tested, and deployable web applications** with modern tools.

 Today, I’m sharpening the skills that make me industry-ready as a developer:
+- **JavaScript** (ES6+ fundamentals, async/await, array/object methods)
 - **TypeScript** (React + Node)
 - **Testing** (Jest, React Testing Library)
 - **Docker + CI/CD** (GitHub Actions)